Lifeguard / Swim Instructor Training

 If you are a lifeguard, please check our Careers Page

-We are planning to offer Bronze Medallion in the fall and Bronze Cross in winter 2026.
+We are planning to offer Bronze Cross in winter 2026.
 Please check online for details or give us a call!

 Swim Instructors are responsible for teaching and evaluating candidates participating in the Swim for Life – Learn to Swim program.